kevinofsydney/VIC-Polling-Place-Validator/README.md

 # VIC-Polling-Place-Validator
-Written by Kevin Gatdula (@kevinofsydney) for Antony Green (@AntonyGreenABC), assisting with the 2018 Victoria State Election
+Written by Kevin Gatdula (@kevinofsydney) for Antony Green (@AntonyGreenABC) to assist with the 2018 Victoria State Election.

 The script detects polling places whose venues or addresses have changed since the last State election.